 “Who would have ever thought the day would come that a client with an unused line of credit would need to qualify as if the LOC was at the limit of the highest possible repayment level?” he asks.
 “If someone had told me that was going to happen a year ago, I may not have believed them.”

-bank, using data from real estate boards across Canada, reveal home sales in June of this year are on a par with numbers from the same month in 2012.
+release from Scotiabank, using data from real estate boards across Canada, reveal home sales in June of this year are on a par with numbers from the same month in 2012.
 However, the tighter mortgage rules and underwriting guidelines have had the “cooling effect” intended by Ottawa.

 “We estimate that the latest changes introduced last summer, including shortening the maximum amortization period for insured mortgages from 30 years to 25, may have reduced the pool of potential buyers by as much as 10 per cent,” states the release.
 “Beyond this levels adjustment, however, historically low interest rates, steady job gains and population growth continue to underpin housing demand.
 Meanwhile, improved selection and stable pricing are likely proving attractive to both first-time and move-up buyers who may have been reluctant to enter the market under tighter sellers’ market conditions.”